TStansel/Internship_and_NewGrad_SearchGuide/Guide.md

 **January 2022:** Second semester of third year.
 With the start of the new year, I was given a project with another intern to work on.
 The idea was to save developers a few hours a week; by creating a tool that would extract failure data from a process with ~30,000 events a week and present the data in a helpful way.

 **June 2022:** Start of internship with Amazon in Seattle.
-(I have already signed this offer just not started yet)
+I worked on a team that manages analytics for on-demand call centers in AWS.
+My project was to create the cloud architecture for a new ML endpoint to create new analytics.
+Here I worked in Kotlin and with CDK.

-**September 2022:** Start of internship with Lyft in the Bay Area but working remote.
-(I have already signed this offer just not started yet)
+**September 2022:** Start of internship with Lyft working remote.
+I worked on a team that is working to create a mapping system for Lyft.
+My project was to update a testing suite that compared the output from a stable version and a new version of the mapping system to ensure there were no unintended changes to the directions produced.

-**January 2023:** Start of final semester of university.
+**January 2023:** Start of final semester of university and start of new grad role at Lucid Software.
+My initial offer was for starting after graduation but because I only have a single class left I was able to start full time work in January.
+My team is working on creating a new product for Lucid.

 ## What to do if you are in High School?
 Being in High School and knowing you want to be a Software Engineer puts you light years ahead of the average student.
 Most college students change majors at least once, so knowing what you want to major in puts you ahead of the game.
 Even further, starting to learn the basics about programming will exponentially increase the distance between you and other students.